 • Grow production and reserves by developing our oil-rich resource base.
 We intend to actively drill and develop our acreage base in an effort to maximize its value and resource potential.
 Through the conversion of our undeveloped reserves to developed reserves, we will seek to increase our production, reserves and cash flow while generating favorable returns on invested capital.
 As of August 31, 2012, after giving effect to the Transactions, we had 916 identified potential vertical drilling locations on our acreage in the Permian Basin based on 40-acre spacing and an additional 1,122 such locations based on 20-acre downspacing.
 We believe the drilling of these locations will provide us with the critical subsurface data necessary to target potential horizontal horizons.
 Our 2012 drilling plan currently contemplates drilling 48 gross (43 net) vertical wells and two gross (two net) horizontal wells in the Wolfberry play.
-We ended 2011 with a two rig drilling program which we increase our drilling program to six rigs.
+We ended 2011 with a two rig drilling program which we increase do four drilling rigs in 2012.
+As of August 31, 2012, we were using two drilling rigs.
+Upon completion of this offering, we intend to increase our drilling program to six rigs.
 Subject to market conditions and rig availability, we expect to operate six rigs throughout 2013, which we expect will allow us to significantly increase our drilling program in 2013.